Jonathanctyyy/BlockChain_Of_Things/README.md

 # compile contracts
 npx hardhat compile

+# How to actualy run it

-# start local blockchain (in separate terminal) -- optional if deploy to localhost
+## start local blockchain (in separate terminal) -- optional if deploy to localhost
 npx hardhat node

-# deploy to the running hardhat node
+## deploy to the running hardhat node
 npx hardhat run scripts/deploy.js --network localhost

+## copy the deployed address to
+copy contract address to send-iot-data.js copy contract address to index.html

 # start the IoT server
 node scripts/send-iot-data.js

 # serve frontend (in another terminal)
-npx http-server frontend -p 8080
+http://localhost:8545 is the RPC URL http://localhost:8045 is the front end for index.html http://localhost:8045/anomalies.json is the list of anomalies
 # then open http://localhost:8080